Astrological patterns are recognized in terms of the meaning

 Chiron the Centaur Myth Alchemy of Chiron

-This article explains Chiron the Asteroid, Comet, Dwarf Planet with a table showing Chiron through the signs from 1926 to 2044 Astronomy of Chiron
+Astronomy of Chiron Asteroid, Comet, Dwarf Planet and a table through the signs from 1926 to 2044